Chuwena/Udacity-front-end-development-project/README.md

-# Makeen nan-degree program: front-end development projects
+# Makeen nano-degree program: front-end development projects
 Project #1:
 Personal Blog Website:
 A multi-page blog website built using the best practices for content and page styling with HTML, CSS with the use of responsive layout, Flexbox, and CSS Grid.